MardMallard/HorizonGuns/README.txt

 INSTALLATION
 ------------

-To install this plugin on your server, simply copy "SimpleCustomGuns.jar" into your "/plugins" directory.
+To install this plugin on your server, simply copy "HorizonGuns.jar" into your "/plugins" directory.
 Upon the next server restart the plugin will be loaded automatically and a default configuration file will be generated.
 It is recommended that the plugin be configured for your individual needs.